basimjaask2000/AAICO_Interview_Basim_Jaaskelainen/DESIGN.md

 Events go to Kafka, not a polling queue.
 This avoids constant orchestrator checks and keeps events durable on disk.
 If the orchestrator crashes, everything is recoverable from Kafka.

-### Redis for workflow state
+### PostgreSQL for persistent workflow state

-Separate state (Redis) from event log (Kafka) because they have different access patterns.
-State gets constantly pinged by API queries and node updates; events are write-once, consumed once.
-Redis is faster for state queries, and we don't need to replay events to reconstruct state, just read the hashes.
+Workflow and node state are persisted to PostgreSQL (execution_id, name, state, timestamps, outputs, errors).
+This provides durable storage across restarts without data loss.
+Redis is still used for transient orchestrator state (active workflows, retry queues) that can be safely reconstructed from the database and Kafka event log.

+PostgreSQL schema:
+- `workflows`: execution metadata and workflow state
+- `nodes`: per-node execution status, outputs, and timestamps
+- `workflow_definitions`: DAG definitions stored as JSONB

 ### Separate API, Orchestrator, Worker services